Mehrdadghassabi/Cordon-S2/Readme.md

 ## Only Agents Capable of System 2 Thinking May Access Untrusted Documents

-This repository contains the research materials for the paper **"Towards Safer RAG: Only Agents Capable of System 2 Thinking May Access Untrusted Documents"** by **Mehrdad Ghassabi** (University of Isfahan).
+This repository contains the research materials for the paper **"Towards Safer RAG: Only Agents Capable of System 2 Thinking May Access Untrusted Documents"**

 ## Overview